Frequently Asked Questions

 Cons - stains more easily than velours, not as robust as woven cotton so caution with stain removers, can stretch over time and become ‘poofy’

-Pros – very fast absorbing, holds slightly more fluid than other topping fabrics, soft against the skin, robust, can use stain removers, can be tumble dried, can go directly on radiators, doesn’t stain as easily as woven cotton, cooler than velours
+Pros - very fast absorbing, holds lots of fluid, soft against the skin, robust, can use stain removers, can be tumble dried, can go directly on radiators, doesn’t stain as easily as woven cotton, cooler than velours

 Cons - ‘bobbles’ fairly fast, doesn’t come in prints, shows creasing

-When you first get your pads, they won’t be very absorbent as the fibres will need “fluffing up” by repeated washing and drying (think expanding and contracting to “puff” up each strand of material from it’s very smooth initial state so that it has greater surface area and can absorb more and more).
+When you first get your pads, they won’t be very absorbent as the fibres will need “fluffing up” by washing and drying (think expanding and contracting to “puff” up each strand of material from it’s very smooth initial state so that it has greater surface area and can absorb more and more).
 Hemp and cotton are both natural fibres that become more absorbent the more they are washed and dried so I always prewash mine at least 3 times before use, drying in between helps as absorbency builds faster as the fibres expand and contract.
 Hemp can take up to 10 washes to become fully absorbent depending on how vigorously it’s washed, so change sooner to start with and bear in mind that it’ll get more absorbent each time it is used.
+You can soak in cold water overnight then wash at 60 and tumbledry (on low heat) as a faster way to increase initial absorbency.

 Once you’re happy with your prewashing, wear your pad with the longer end at the front, it can be turned round for spending longer periods lying down or if you sleep on your back.
 The grey fleece is the backing and goes against your underwear (this layer is impregnated with charcoal during manufacture to absorb any odours.
 This will eventually wash out.
 It lasts approximately 200 washes, which is around 4 years if washing once a week) then the wings reach underneath the gusset and fasten with the snaps.
 There are two wing settings to suit different underwear styles.